 - How to get there: by car, follow SS16 Rimini-Ravenna, SP8 Cesena-Cesenatico, Motorway A14 Bologna-Ancona exit Cesena).
 Follow the sign to Cesenatico Centre (centro).
 Please note that the Museum is located in Via Armellini, closed to the traffic.
 For parking suggestions, see below.

-- Where to park: we suggest to park in Piazza della Rocca (on the left, before the rail crossing).
+- Where to park: we suggest parking in Piazza della Rocca (on the left, before the rail crossing).

 - Tickets: 2 euro (visits to the Antiquarium and to the Trabaccolo boat are included); free for children up to 6 years old; 1 euro for children from 7 to 16 years old.

-- Kids facilities: sometimens, the museum organises workshops and activities for children; however, their website is unfortunately only in Italian, therefore, we suggest to write an email or call them in order to check whether there is any activities scheduled when you plan to visit.
+- Kids facilities: sometimes, the museum organises workshops and activities for children; however, their website is unfortunately only in Italian, therefore, we suggest to write an email or call them in order to check whether there are any activities scheduled when you plan to visit.
 Contacts below.

 - Nearby: Antiquarium, Cesenatico beaches, Butterfly House.